dvanic/19_11_CarpentriesInstructorNotes/README.md

 # Notes for instructor Training

-Darya
-Paula

-Written in Rmd, as an Rproject and render as html from docs.
+What is in this repo?

+Darya and Paula made some notes to teach instructor training.
+These notes are an Rproject, each episode is written in a Rmd file which is then rendered as html from the docs folder.